Kapoorlabs-CAPED/vollseg-napari/POINTCLOUDS.md

+# VollSeg Extension : vollseg-napari-trackmate

-# From Segmentation to Point Clouds
+## From Segmentation to Point Clouds

 Once we have obtained 3D segmentation from any of the chosen VollSeg mode we apply a trained autoencoder model on the segmented result and using the vollseg extension [TrackMate] to obtain a point cloud representation of the segmented labels.
 It is available as a plugin from the Napari [hub].